tedconf/error_pages/README.md

 # TED Error Pages

-This repo is used to maintain the error pages we serve.
+This Rails gem houses the error pages used for TED sites and web apps.

+## Installation

+Add this line to your Rails app's Gemfile:

+    gem 'error_pages', git: 'git@github.com:tedconf/error_pages.git'

+And then execute:

+    $ bundle update error_pages

-## Getting started
+## Contributing

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.
 It explains how to install Grunt's CLI.